-This course explores the mental, biological, physical, emotional, social and personality development as one ages, as well as mental health and coping.
-It considers psychological changes in adulthood, middle age and late adulthood.
+This course explores the mental, biological, physical, emotional, social and personality development of aging as well as mental health and coping mechanisms.
+It considers psychological and physiological changes throughout adulthood including death, dying and grief.
 Prerequisite: PSY 110.

 PSY-275 Consumer Psychology